Outdoor Education

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)

 It’s all about location when looking for the perfect place to set up an animal home.
-Take the challenge and enter the fast-paced world of real estate, where students role play as agents who are searching for desirable habitat for an animal client.
+Take the challenge and enter the fast-paced world of real estate, where students role play as agents who are searching for a desirable habitat for an animal client.
 Discover the specific characteristics that make a habitat suitable and what happens when human and animal habitats become a little too close for comfort.

 Duration: 1.5 hours (can be combined with another 1.5 hours program to make a full day trip)